yolennnzhuo/Snow-Water-Equivalent-SWE-Estimation-Tool/README.md

 The 'LSTM' class is a PyTorch-based implementation of a flexible LSTM architecture.

 Attributes:
-    num_epochs: The number of epoches runs for training, default value is '60'.
+    num_epochs: The number of epochs runs for training, default value is '60'.
     lstm_layers: List of LSTM layers.
     relu: Activation function (Rectified Linear Unit).
     fc: A fully connected linear layer for transformation.